What is county lines?

 This section provides information about resources and support for professionals, parents and young people specific to County Lines, along with related topics such as knife crime and gangs.
 All information and links can be found under the relevant tab below:

-Information in this section includes the Home Office National Guidance and the local 4LSCBs in Hampshire, Portsmouth, Southampton & Isle of Wight; both set out to ensure that police, local authorities, education, health and other agencies are working together to tackle County Lines and safeguard children and vulnerable adults.
+Information in this section includes the Home Office National Guidance and the local 4LSCPs in Hampshire, Isle of Wight, Portsmouth and Southampton (HIPS); all guidance sets out to ensure that police, local authorities, education, health and other agencies are working together to tackle County Lines and safeguard children and vulnerable adults.
 Documents are accessible via the relevant links below.

 Fearless have developed bespoke County Lines resources for KS3 and KS4, and The Children’s Society provides resources for parents in a wide range of languages – these are accessible via the relevant links below.